michellel7435/sep10-freedom-project/prep/plan.md

 * Task
 - [ ] I need to work on my font because it messes up on mobile screens
-- [ ] need to add my demo
+- [ ] I need to add my demo
-- [ ] need to fix my columns and rows so it will not be squish together
+- [ ] I need to fix my columns and rows so it will not be squish together
 - [ ] Fix background color